 With the occasional exception, you cannot book aires.
 A few private ones enable online booking, as do a few municipal ones like La Plagne but for the most part, you just need to embrace the jeopardy that is turning up and hoping for the best!

-If you’re on a whistle stop tour of 10 days or less, we’d suggest heading to the larger aires that are rarely choca – places like Montgenevre, Alpes d’Huez and even Vars if you’re happy with a schlepp south to get there in the first place.
+If you’re on a whistle stop tour of 10 days or less, we’d suggest heading to the larger aires that are rarely choca – places like Montgenevre, Alpes d’Huez (sadly now closed but awaiting news of alternative in resort) and even Vars if you’re happy with a schlepp south to get there in the first place.
 Closer to home and a short drive from the hugely popular motorhome ski resort of Le Gets, is Praz de Lys – huge two story aire in a gorgeous location – and you can double up with Les Gets if you want to mix up your ski areas a bit.

 IS THERE A DIFFERENCE IN ATMOSPHERE?

-This is something that surprised us – the general culture of campsites is completely different to aires – even when we know from our Facebook group (Winterized Motorhome Ski Adventures) that many people combine campsite and aires during their trips.
+This is something that surprised us – the general culture of campsites is completely different to aires – even when we know from our Facebook group (Motorhome Skiing and Boarding) that many people combine campsite and aires during their trips.

 Perhaps we’re biased – perhaps we had preconceived notions of what the two would be like but they do feel different.

-In our jolly jaunt around Europe we certainly found people to be more sociable on aires than campsites – chatty and ready to get stuck in and help out with shovelling or dragging something unwieldy across a snow drift.
+On our jolly jaunt around Europe we certainly found people to be more sociable on aires than campsites – chatty and ready to get stuck in and help out with shovelling or dragging something unwieldy across a snow drift.
 Campsites, not so much.
 People seemed to keep themselves to themselves more – perhaps because the hardship isn’t present.
 In fact, save a fabulous family we met in Le Grand Bornand having trouble with their wifi and Viv and Jase (Days Away) that we tried to help out during storm Eleanor, we really met no-one in campsites.
 Actually that’s not true.
-We did meet a couple in Venosc Pete and his lovely wife who were getting over a ‘little flu’.
-If you’re reading this by any extraordinary chance, that ‘little flu’ immobilised James completely for 5 days and hung around for two weeks after – Pete – you’re on James’ hit list!
+We did meet a couple in Venosc – Pete and his lovely wife who were getting over a ‘little flu’.
+If you’re reading this by any extraordinary chance Pete, that ‘little flu’ immobilised James completely for 5 days and hung around for two weeks after – you’re off James’s party list!

 SO WHICH IS BEST FOR MOTORHOME SKIING – AIRES OR CAMPSITES?